Semiparametric proximal causal inference: Nonparametric proximal identification of the average treatment effect

 \begin{assumption}\emph{(Completeness)} For any square-integrable function $g$ and for any $a,x$, $\E[g(W)|Z, A=a, X=x]=0$ almost surely if and only if $g(W)=0$ almost surely. \end{assumption} along with the regularity conditions on the singular value decomposition of the conditional mean operators together, suffice for the existence of a solution to Equation~\eqref{eq:condexpect2}. \end{remark}

 Theorem~\ref{thm:identification} provides a new proximal identification result which complements that of \cite{miao2018identifying,tchetgen2020}.
 Similar to Equation~\eqref{eq:condexpec}, Equation~\eqref{eq:condexpect2} also defines a Fredholm integral equation of the first kind.
 Fredholm equations are well known to often be ill-posed and solving them requires a form of regularization in practice.
 In the next section, we will consider using semiparametric models as an implicit form of regularization.
-We note that exchangeability assumption can also be viewed as a form of regularization of Equations~\eqref{eq:condexpec} and \eqref{eq:condexpect2} which automatically yields unique and stable solutions to the integral equations.
-Intuitively, suppose that $L = (X, W)$ suffices for exchangeability and $Z = \emptyset$, one has
+We note that exchangeability assumption, \yf{albeit a structural assumption}, can also be viewed as a form of regularization of Equations~\eqref{eq:condexpec} and \eqref{eq:condexpect2} which automatically yields unique and stable solutions to the integral equations.
+Intuitively, \yf{suppose that $U=\emptyset$, then Equation~\eqref{eq:condexpec} reduces to}